ZikangXiong/VRL_CodeReview/readme-re.md

 The system is indeed unsafe since a number of safety violations were observed.

-Running a neural network controller in tandem with a verified program distilled from it can eliminate those unsafe neural actions.
+Running a neural network controller in tandem with a verified program distilled from it can eliminate all those unsafe neural actions.
 Our tool produces in its output the number of interventions from the program to the neural network controller.
 It also gives the total running time including the additional cost of shielding.

 Running `python 4-car-platoon.py --shield_test --test_episodes=1000` may produce the following result (using a pre-synthesized and verified program):
 <center>